-the COVID-19 pandemic has accelerated the use of a wide variety of compliance and workplace technology as many government and private employers, including member firms, were driven to adopt a broad remote work environment by quickly moving their employees out of their usual office setting to an alternative worksite such as a private residence.
-Insights obtained from member firms and other industry representatives, through various pandemic-related initiatives and other industry outreach, have led FINRA to carefully consider whether some processes and rules, including the manner in which a firm may satisfy its Rule 3110(c) obligations, should be modernized.

-FINRA continues: "technological improvements and developments in regulatory compliance have provided more tools than before to create more effective and efficient compliance programs.
+"the COVID-19 pandemic has accelerated the use of a wide variety of compliance and workplace technology as many government and private employers, including member firms, were driven to adopt a broad remote work environment by quickly moving their employees out of their usual office setting to an alternative worksite such as a private residence.
+Insights obtained from member firms and other industry representatives, through various pandemic-related initiatives and other industry outreach, have led FINRA to carefully consider whether some processes and rules, including the manner in which a firm may satisfy its Rule 3110(c) obligations, should be modernized . . . [stating] technological improvements and developments in regulatory compliance have provided more tools than before to create more effective and efficient compliance programs.
 To that end, FINRA believes that regulatory models should evolve to benefit from the availability and use of effective technology tools."

 To address the operational challenges in conducting on-site inspections during the pandemic, FINRA adopted temporary Rule 3110.17, effective since November 2020, to provide member firms the option to conduct inspections of their branch offices and non-branch locations remotely, subject to specified terms therein.
-As such, FINRA believes now is the time to assess possible longer-term rule changes and is, therefore, proposing a voluntary, three-year remote inspections pilot program.
+As such, FINRA believes now is the time to assess possible longer-term rule changes and is, therefore, proposing this voluntary, three-year remote inspections pilot program.

-PIABA submits this comment because the bar association believes this amendment, much like the recently proposed amendment to add Rule supplementary material .19 to allow a home office to be considered residential supervisory location and creating rules and procedures for the supervision of same (SR-FINRA-2022-019 and SR-FINRA-2023-006), is also a fundamentally flawed idea and runs counter to FINRA's stated objective of investor protection.
-While it is understood that FINRA is attempting to leverage the increased use of virtual technology, the rule proposal leaves considerable opportunity for advisors to skirt the rules.
-The amendments made to this rule proposal do not address the significant harm done to investors by rogue brokers working without someone adequately supervising them.
+PIABA submits this comment because the bar association believes this proposal and its various amendments, much like the recently proposed amendment .19, to allow a home office to be considered residential supervisory location and creating rules and procedures for the supervision of same (SR-FINRA-2022-019 and SR-FINRA-2023-006), is also an ill-conceived idea and runs counter to FINRA's stated objective of investor protection.
+While it is understood that FINRA is attempting to change with the increased use of virtual technology, it leaves considerable opportunity for advisors to skirt the rules and inflict harm on their unsuspecting clients.
+The amendments made to this rule proposal do not address the significant harm done to investors by rogue brokers working in the absence of adequate supervision.

-Ms. Countryman May 24, 2023 Page 3
+Ms. Vanessa A. Countryman August 28, 2023 Page 3